 Most people are astonished how powerful this experience is.

-Acknowledgments and References.
+Acknowledgements and References.

 I would like to thank John Coleman-Smith and Jef Mason, both then of ICI, for introducing me to this idea.
 Thank you to my current co-consultants Catherine Joyce, June Whetherly and Alan Trangmar for working with me patiently and helpfully over the years.